 Prior to joining Nottingham Trent University in 2010, Di held the position of Reader in Social Work at Durham University from 2005-2010

 Between 1995-2005 Di was employed by the University of Birmingham where she held the role of Principal Lecturer in Mental Health.
 In 2002 during her time at Birmingham Di was awarded a National Teaching Fellowship for excellent teaching in interdisciplinary, mental health education.

 Di is a Principal Fellow of the HEA and a Chartered Member of the CIPD.
-She is a registered social worker with the HCPC.
+She is a registered social worker with Social Work England.